AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/adobe-analytics.md

 1. A list of available report suites displays.
 Select the report suite from which you want to import the data, then click **Continue**.
 1. The metrics and dimensions selection screen displays.
 Select at least one metric and at least one dimension, up to a combined total of 25 metrics and dimensions.
 Search by name or scroll to find your components, then click the checkboxes to select.
 Click **Continue**.
 1. The selected report suite displays in a table.
 Click **Save** to confirm your selection.
-1. Inform the MBI Support team that your integration is authorized, and they will run the initial connection process for you.
+1. Inform the[!DNL MBI]Support team that your integration is authorized, and they will run the initial connection process for you.

 After the initial connection process runs, your table will be available in the Data Warehouse page, under the *All Tables* tab.
 Select the columns you wish to replicate and the data will appear after the next full update.